AI in Manual Testing: Is Manual Testing Dead in 2025?

 Book a Free Demo

-The Hybrid Future: AI + Manual QA
+The Hybrid Advantage: Combining AI with Human QA Insight

 Instead of replacing manual testers, AI is here to support and empower them, making their work faster, smarter, and more focused.